Alex Gordon: College career

-Gordon attended the University of Nebraska–Lincoln, majoring in criminal justice and playing third base for the university's baseball team.
+Gordon attended the University of Nebraska, majoring in criminal justice and playing third base for the university's baseball team.
 In his junior year in 2005, he swept the collegiate baseball awards for college player of the year, winning the Dick Howser Trophy, Golden Spikes Award, the Brooks Wallace Award, and the American Baseball Coaches Association Rawlings Player of the Year Award.
 He was also an ESPY Award Finalist for the Best Male College Athlete.
 Over the course of his collegiate career, he posted a .355 career batting average, with 44 home runs and 189 runs batted in (RBIs) and finished in the top ten in eight different offensive statistical categories at Nebraska.
 Additionally, Gordon was named the Big 12 Conference Player of the Year in 2004 and 2005 and was named to the First Team All-Big 12 Team in 2004 and 2005.

 U.S. National Team

-During his time at the University of Nebraska, Gordon was a member of the 2004 United States national baseball team, which included players from 15 different colleges.
-He helped lead Team USA to an 18–7 overall record, seeing the majority of his playing time at first base.
+While in college, Gordon was a member of the 2004 United States national collegiate team, which included players from 15 different colleges.
+He helped lead the U.S. to an 18–7 record, seeing the majority of his playing time at first base.
 He hit .388 with four home runs, 12 RBI and 18 runs scored in 24 contests and was named the top offensive player at the World University Baseball Championship in Tainan, Taiwan, after leading all players with a .524 average (11-for-21) with two home runs, five RBI, and eight runs scored in eight games.

 Professional baseball career

 Draft and minor leagues

 Gordon was drafted in 2005 by the Kansas City Royals with the second pick overall, becoming the highest draft pick out of Nebraska since Darin Erstad was selected with the first pick of the 1995 Major League Baseball (MLB) draft.
-He hit 29 home runs and stole 22 bases with an on-base plus slugging over 1.000 in his first full season in minor league baseball with the Double-A Wichita Wranglers.
+Gordon hit 29 home runs and stole 22 bases with an on-base plus slugging over 1.000 in his first full season in minor league baseball with the Double-A Wichita Wranglers.
 By midseason, Gordon was receiving accolades for being one of the best hitting prospects in baseball.
 He participated in the Texas League All-Star game and was selected for the 2006 All-Star Futures Game.
 Declining to play for Team USA in 2006, Gordon led the Wichita Wranglers to the Texas League playoffs.
 He performed well in his first full minor league season, and won the Texas League Player of the Year Award and Baseball America's and Topps Minor League Player of the Year Award after the season ended.
 He also was named the MLB.com Double-A Offensive Player of the Year.